 How much seatime do I need to attend one of your maritime courses?

 This varies for all courses but generally, for those starting out in cadet programmes, no seatime is required.
-For all other commercial and foreign going tickets you should either contact the New Zealand Maritime School for further guidance or visit the Maritime New Zealand (MNZ) website at www.maritimenz.govt.nz.
+For all other commercial and foreign going tickets you should either contact the New Zealand Maritime School for further guidance or visit the Maritime New Zealand (MNZ) website at

 How do I find out if I have the required seatime?

 All decisions on eligibility are made by Maritime New Zealand who are responsible for the verification of all seatime for MNZ courses.
-Candidates should apply directly to MNZ to have their seatime verified but can check with the New Zealand Maritime School in the first instance if unsure about how much seatime is required for a specific course.
+Candidates should apply directly to MNZ to have their seatime verified but can check with the New Zealand Maritime School in the first instance if unsure about how much

-Can I attend full-time or part-time?
+Can I attend full-time, part-time, or do modular study?

-A number of programmes are offered in a modular format so it is possible for students to attend for periods of time and return to work before returning to study further at a later date.
-Depending on the programme, modules may be offered more than once in a year for further flexibility.
-Some shipping and freight business courses are offered as either full-time or distance learning formats but students should check with Ask Me! as to their suitability.
+A number of our maritime programmes are offered in a modular format.
+This makes it possible for students to attend a course and return to work/sea before returning to study the further courses in the programme.
+Depending on the programme, modules may be offered more than once a year for further flexibility.

 How do I book into a course?

-Please contact our friendly Ask Me! team to hold a place on a course, but your place will not be confirmed until an enrolment form is received from you with supporting documentation.
+Ask Me! team to hold a place on a course, but your place will not be confirmed until an enrolment form is received from you with supporting documentation.

 When do I have to enrol and pay?

 Enrolment is generally arranged when you book onto a course and must be completed before attendance at a course.
 In the case of ancillary courses where there are limited spaces available, you may have to book and pay well in advance to hold your place.
-For full-time courses, payment is due by the first day of the course.
-You can contact our Ask Me! team for more information about applying and enrolment.
+For full-time courses, payment is due by the first

 For international students, payment must be made in order to obtain a visa.
-Please contact our International team for more information.
+Please contact our

 Am I eligible for loans or allowances?

 Generally, students need to be enrolled for at least 12 weeks full-time for a course to be eligible for a loan or allowance.
-If you need help understanding if the course you wish to enrol in is covered by loans or allowances, you may contact our student support advisors for help.
+If you need help understanding if the course you wish to enrol in is covered by loans or allowances, you may contact our

-You can also find out if you're eligible to apply or for more information, you can contact StudyLink on 0800 88 99 00 or visit the StudyLink website www.studylink.govt.nz.
+You can also find out if you’re eligible to apply or for more information, you can contact StudyLink on 0800 88 99 00 or visit the StudyLink website

 What if I want to apply to complete one course and not the whole programme?

-We no longer offer individual courses as a Certificate of Proficiency (COP).
-Please contact our Ask Me! team in the first instance to discuss what options may be available to you.
+Ask Me! team in the first instance to discuss what options may be available to you.

 How can I get a copy of my academic transcript?

-If you require a copy of your academic transcript, you will need to complete an Academic Transcript Request and submit it to our Ask Me!
-Student Services Centre by email, or in person.
-Please note that a processing fee applies to all transcripts issued.
+If you require a copy of your academic transcript, you will need to complete an

 Where can I collect my certificate/ancillary certificates?

-When you’ve received an email to say your certificate is ready for collection, you can collect this from our City campus.
+When you’ve received an email to say your certificate is ready for collection, you can collect this from our

 What if I’ve already completed a STCW course with another provider, not MIT?